 3. Changing customer behaviour: Behaviour change can only be driven once a recognised and understood recycling infrastructure is in place.
 Getting this right will support consumer education and practice (failure to do so will lead to frustration for customers and a low take up rate on recycling).

 Helping individuals to make the right choices can start with simple, clear and consistent information on packaging supported by other media.
 We can use marketing and promotions to encourage recycling, use of own containers, and choice of packaging purchase.

-- We have made significant changes to the packaging of our wet wipes with a 20% material reduction and removal of 57 tonnes of plastic.
-This material saving is enough to make over 10 million more packs.
+As a result, we have made a 20% reduction and removal 57 tonnes of plastic.
+This material saving is enough to make over 12.9 million more packs.